cmoestl/heliocats/README.md

     python cme_statistics.py

-These codes make CME statistics to get the results and plots for the paper Möstl et al. (2020, in preparation).
+These codes make CME statistics to obtain results for planetary space weather studies.

-### HI CME arrival catalog

-use either (depending on your preference for jupyter lab, notebook or a script):

-    jupyter lab arrcat.ipynb

-    jupyter notebook arrcat.ipynb

-    python arrcat.py

-These codes makes the HELCATS CME arrival catalog, see e.g. Möstl et al. (2017, Space Weather).

 ### Spacecraft positions and data

     python sc_positions_insitu.py

-makes movies of spacecraft positions and in situ data, all configuration variables are in the script.
+makes movies of spacecraft positions and in situ data, all configuration variables are set in the script.

 ### Real-time data update